-- non-UCITS retail schemes (e.g. authorised unit trusts, open-ended investment companies (ICVCs) and authorised contractual schemes)
+- non-UCITS retail schemes (authorised unit trusts, authorised open-ended investment companies (ICVCs) and authorised contractual schemes)

 - individually recognised overseas schemes (FSMA s272 recognised schemes)

-- unregulated collective investment schemes (which may also be alternative investment funds) including:
+- unregulated collective investment schemes that are alternative investment funds, including but not limited to:

 - some unauthorised unit trust schemes

-- other alternative investment funds which are not collective investment schemes, such as investment trusts
+- alternative investment funds that are not collective investment schemes, including shares or units in:

 - derivatives (including options, futures, and contracts for differences)